Blockchains-Princeton/COS-ECE470-fa2023/Project1/README.md

 You need to install `python3` to run it.
 ## Submission
 Download the zip file of your repo on GitHub.
-Rename it to your netid as `netid.zip`.
+Rename it to your netids as `netid1_netid2_netid3.zip`.
 Upload the zip file on canvas.
 Please ensure that the file size is <2MB.

 ## Advance Notice